 - All receiver training pattern counts reset when this state is entered. - Any number of TP1s followed by TP2s can combine to satisfy the count of 8 training patterns.
 8 of a single training pattern are not required.
 All 8 training patterns must be received without error. - The transmitter must send a minimum of 8 TP1s before exiting this state.
-This requirement is fulfilled naturally by the requirement to receive 8 TPs before exiting the state. - LDTSTOP# assertion overrides Tmr1 - LinkTrain[HotPlugEn] disables Tmr1 - Tmr1 only runsis only required for reconnection following a training timeout, LDTSTOP or Retry Disconnect with LinkTrain[HotPlugEn] cleared.
-It does not run immediately following a warm or eold reset.
+This requirement is fulfilled naturally by the requirement to receive 8 TPs before exiting the state. - LDTSTOP# assertion overrides Tmr1 - Tmr1 is only required for reconnection following a training timeout, LDTSTOP or Retry Disconnect with LinkTrain[HotPlugEn] cleared.
 It may either not run following a warm or cold reset (or in other cases when HotPlugEn is set), or it may run with an infinite number of retry attempts falling back to Training 0.
 Falling back to Training 0 is recommended following resets so that the DLL will attempt to relock, which could resolve some training failures.
 Devices may optionally also provide an implementation-specific method of applying this mechanism to all Training 1 states.